State and local tax deduction: Build Back Better Act

+One Big Beautiful Bill Act

+The One Big Beautiful Bill Act, signed into law by President Donald Trump, increased the total SALT deduction to $40,000 for taxpayers making less than $500,000, with the cap reverting to the previous limit of $10,000 after five years.

 Support

 Advocates of the SALT deduction argue that it "helps state and local governments fund public services" because "higher-income filers are more willing to support state and local taxes" if they can deduct them from their federal tax liability.
 For instance, former Governor of New York Andrew Cuomo contended in 2017 that "New York would be destroyed" if the deduction were substantially reduced.

-But several studies have concluded that the effect of eliminating the deduction on state and local spending would be small.
+Economic modeling by economists Gilbert E. Metcalf and Martin Feldstein in 2011 suggests that eliminating the SALT deduction would have "little if any impact on state and local spending".
+Economist Edward Gramlich concluded in 1985 that eliminating the deduction would have “relatively modest” effect on state and local spending for low-income earners; he also finds that eliminating the deduction would likely not induce many high-income taxpayers to leave low-income communities.

+However, a study by Center on Budget and Policy Priorities in 2017 concluded the opposite and stated that the measure would severely harm states, localities and Americans of all incomes especially middle- and low-income earners due to its indirect effects as states and localities move to more regressive tax systems i.e increase their taxes (e.g by increasing sales taxes) to reduce the tax burden on the wealthy residents which increased the most due to the change and cut spending on infrastructure, healthcare, housing and other social programs or economic welfare benefiting them to lower taxes and increase their tax competitiveness in response to the measure in a chain effect.
+The study also contends that the measure would increase the overall strain on state and local government budgets even more.

-Advocates also argue that, while the benefit flows disproportionately to high-income taxpayers, it also provides tax relief to some middle-class taxpayers.
+Advocates also argue that, while the benefit flows disproportionately to high-income taxpayers, it also provides tax relief to some middle-class taxpayers, particularly those residing in states with high state and local tax rates.

 Criticism

 Detractors of the SALT deduction, both on the political left and right, often point out that the deduction primarily benefits high earners: according to the Tax Policy Center, the top 20% of taxpayers by income would receive 96% of the benefit of repealing the SALT cap.
 Some critics also contend that the deduction in effect results in low-tax states and cities subsidizing the federal tax payments of high-tax states and cities, though this is a contentious argument.

 Some conservative critics of the deduction argue that it encourages "wasteful spending" by state governments because it "insulates governments from negative consequences when they spend taxpayer dollars inefficiently".